 At times, there is likely to be disruption along the Ribblesdale horse track (Blacknest Gate to Dukes Lane).
 China Bridge, which is half way up the track, requires some essential repairs.
 This involves the track being closed at times.
 Please bear with us during these periods and thank you for your patience.

-From Monday 9 January, a major refurbishment programme will start in The Savill Building, with the creation of a completely new Savill Kitchen restaurant, and the introduction of new heating and lighting systems.
+A major refurbishment programme is underway in The Savill Building, with the creation of a completely new Savill Kitchen restaurant, and the introduction of new heating and lighting systems.
+The Savill Garden remains open and there is a significantly reduced catering operation in the restaurant.

-Towards the end of the project, it will be necessary to totally close The Savill Building for two weeks, to allow the works to be completed safely.
-During this time The Savill Garden will remain open, and there will be temporary catering, toilet and admission facilities made available.
+It will be necessary to close The Savill Building from 6 March for 3 weeks.
+During this time The Savill Garden will remain open, and temporary shop, catering, toilet and admission facilities will be made available.
 The new Savill Kitchen will open at the end of March in plenty of time for the RHS Early Spring Show which is being hosted in The Savill Garden on the weekend of 8 and 9 April.

 Thank you for your patience and understanding during this time.